mozilla/fhr-jelly/README.md

 into the about:healthreport page.

-Based on [nocturnal](https://github.com/mozilla/nocturnal/), it takes a single jinja2 template, throws in some translations from .lang files,, and generates a bunch of static, localized output files.
+Based on [nocturnal](https://github.com/mozilla/nocturnal/), it takes a single jinja2 template, throws in some translations from .lang files, and generates a bunch of static, localized output files.

 ## Usage